handsontable/handsontable/docs/next/guides/accessibility/keyboard-shortcuts.md

 ## Managing keyboard shortcuts

 It is possible to add, change and remove keyboard shortcuts by managing the registered actions programmatically using the [Shortcut Manager](@/api/shortcut-manager) API.
+The API is accessible through the method `getShortcutManager()` on a Handsontable instance.

 Each keyboard shortcut action is registered in a particular context.
-There are three contexts:
+There are three built-in contexts:

 - `grid` - activated when the user is browsing the data grid (initial)
 - `editor` - activated when the user opens a cell editor